CyrexEnterprise/react-redux-donderstarter/docs/FAQ.md

 │   ├── actions               # Flux/Redux actions.
 List of distinct actions that can occur in the app.
 │   ├── components            # React components
-│   ├── constants             # Application constants including constants for Redux │   ├── containers            # Top-level React components that interact with Redux │   ├── favicon.ico           # favicon to keep your browser from throwing a 404 during dev.
+│   ├── constants             # Application constants including constants for Redux │   ├── containers            # High order component logic wrappers
+│   ├── pages                 # Page-level React components
+│   ├── favicon.ico           # favicon to keep your browser from throwing a 404 during dev.
 Not actually used in prod build.
-│   ├── index.html            # Start page
+│   ├── index.ejs             # Start page
 │   ├── index.js              # Entry point for your app
 │   ├── reducers              # Redux reducers.
 Your state is altered here based on actions │   ├── store                 # Redux store configuration